Araaha/araaha.github.io/content/blog/zsh-perf.md

 # Additional Optimizations
 ## Compinit
 `compinit` siginificantly affects startup time.
-We can cache it once a day so that to speed things up:
+We can cache it once a day to speed things up:
 ```sh
 autoload -Uz compinit
 if [ $(date +'%j') != $(date -r $ZSH/.zcompdump +'%j') ]; then